Remote work has become popular in today's workspace. Almost every business utilizes this working system, from giant corporations to small startups.

 20. Zoom became one of the most used web conferencing software since 2020

-Zoom's popular wen conferencing software seized the opportunity presented by the lockdown to grow.
+Zoom's popular webinar software seized the opportunity presented by the lockdown to grow.
 During the period, its customer base grew and became more relevant to the remote workspace.

 21. 86% of organizations around the world have created policies for absences due to similar covid 19 occurrences